Road State Inference via Channel State Information: Approach

 \section{Approach}

 We need training data that include the wireless channel realizations under different traffic conditions to train the machine learning algorithms.
 Unfortunately, such data are not available.
-Therefore, we first generate data using two simulators and subsequently collect real data in different scenarios as described in the next sections.
+Therefore, we first generate data by integrating two simulators.
+The integration of the simulators helps us to obtain realistic wireless data under complex scenarios easily and evaluate the performance of the approach.
+Subsequently, we collect real experimental data in different scenarios as described in the next sections.